gvwilson/sensibleadventures/nardica/nardica.md

 "The satellite couldn't see it, and it wasn't in the survey data.
 The last bot to go through must have---"

-"You takin' data from *bots*?"
-Uncle Jacked demanded.
-"Affin' hell, man,
-soon as we're out o' this,
-I'm puttin' you over the side!"

-Wales didn't answer.
-Instead,
-he closed his eyes and pressed a hand onto the control panel.
+He stopped himself and pressed a hand onto the control panel.
 The map and graphs vanished,
 replaced by a grainy image that quickly zoomed in to show the now-familiar outline of the Zillion ship.